Alert Source Discuss

 • "registration1" (no separator)

-This format provides a clean, consistent way to represent parameterized keys while maintaining readability and compatibility with parsers that support the colon and space separator format.
+These formats provide a clean, consistent way to represent parameterized keys while maintaining readability and compatibility with parsers.

 Format Specification